bobleesj/scikit-package/doc/source/tutorials/level-4-tutorial.rst

 Prerequisites
 ^^^^^^^^^^^^^

 For Level 4, we assume you have prior experience in developing scientific code in Python.

-Additionally, we assume you have hosted at least one project on GitHub.
-If you are new to GitHub, please refer to the FAQ guide on the GitHub workflow :ref:`here <faq-github-workflow>`.
+.. seealso:: Are you new to Git and GitHub?

+    Please read the GitHub workflow section in :ref:`faq-github-workflow` to familiarize yourself with the common jargon and terms used.

 .. include:: ../snippets/scikit-installation.rst